Search

 Pregnancy Testing

-Pregnancy testing is available Monday through Friday from 8:00 AM until 4:00 PM as a walk in client, please call for nurse availability on Monday and Friday, nurse is available Tuesday-Thursday.
-Ealry morning preganancy tests are the most accurate.
+Pregnancy testing is available Monday through Friday from 8:00 AM until 3:30 PM as a walk-in client.
+Early morning preganancy tests are the most accurate.
 Early entry into prenatal care is an important indicator in ensuring a healthier outcome for pregnant women and their newborns.
 To help address this problem, the Health District offers this service to all women for a $5.00 fee with no one being denied service for inability to pay.

 TB Testing

 "TB" is short for tuberculosis.
 TB disease is caused by a bacterium called Mycobacterium tuberculosis.
 The bacteria usually attack the lungs, but TB bacteria can attack any part of the body such as the kidney, spine, and brain.
 If not treated properly, TB disease can be fatal.
-Skin testing for Tuberculosis is available on Tuesday mornings form 8-12 with a return visit on Thursday to be read.
-The cost is $10.00.
+Skin testing for Tuberculosis is available on Tuesday mornings form 8:30 -11:20 AM with a return visit on Thursday to be read.
+The cost is $12.00 each injection.

 Community Education